leadpony/joy/README.md

 [![Javadocs](https://www.javadoc.io/badge/jakarta.json/jakarta.json-api.svg)](https://www.javadoc.io/doc/jakarta.json/jakarta.json-api/1.1.6/index.html)
 [![Build Status](https://travis-ci.org/leadpony/joy.svg?branch=master)](https://travis-ci.org/leadpony/joy)

-Joy is a fast and robust JSON parser implementing Java API for JSON Processing (JSR 374).
+Joy is a fast and robust implementation of [Jakarta JSON Processing API] (JSON-P).

 ## Key Features

-* Fully compliant with version 1.1 of [Java API for JSON Processing (JSR 374)].
+* Fully compliant with the latest specification of [Jakarta JSON Processing API].
 * Passes more than 2,000 tests provided by [JSON-P Test Suite].
-* Works well with [Java API for JSON Binding (JSR 367)].
+* Works perfect with [Jakarta JSON Binding] (JSON-B).
 * Supports Java 8 and higher.
 * Can be used as a modular jar in Java 9 and higher.
 * Developed from scratch to produce cleaner code.